eco1kd/NovaFermi/README.md

+# The project will be temporarily suspended, I'm having problems with this computer.

 # nv-fermi-drv

 An independent out-of-tree Linux kernel module (DRM/KMS) for NVIDIA Fermi-architecture GPUs, specifically the GeForce GT 430 (GF108 chip).